alastairparagas/r8m3_backend/readme.md

 ### Before pushing a commit
 - This repository comes with Test Files to make sure our code is bug free before committing to this repository.
 As such, it is tantamount that you 1.) make sure that localhost is on before committing, and 2.) run the tests with `phpunit`.
+- Before running PHPUnit, make sure to import database migrations (http://culttt.com/2013/05/06/laravel-4-migrations/), which automatically creates our database tables and columns for us, and seed that database (http://culttt.com/2013/12/16/seeding-laravel-4-database/) with test data for testability purposes.